Create Role Description

 Relationships Communicate Effectively

-• Clearly explain complex concepts and arguments to individuals and groups
+• Clearly explain and present ideas and arguments

 Adept